Article updated: May 16, 2022

 - Use a Link filter to view posts that link to a particular site, or that contain a keyword anywhere in the URL.
-Even if the post uses shortened ow.ly links, the filter will surface matches from the destination link.
+Note that if a post uses shortened Ow.ly links, you will need to use a Text filter to surface matches from the destination link.

 - Use a targeting filter to find specific Facebook or Instagram ads by post targeting criteria.